trgenovese/blog/_posts/2019-10-24-critical-secular-studies-field.md

 #### 3. Decoloniality with/against New Materialism ✭ Disenchantment and the question of power

 Bynum, Caroline Walker.
-2011.
-Christian Materiality: An Essay on Religion in Late Medieval Europe.
+2011. *Christian Materiality: An Essay on Religion in Late Medieval Europe*.
 Cambridge: MIT Press.

 Dolphijn, Rick, and Iris van der Tuin, eds.
-2012.
-New Materialism: Interviews & Cartographies.
+2012. *New Materialism: Interviews & Cartographies*.
 Ann Arbor: Open Humanities Press. http://hdl.handle.net/2027/spo.11515701.0001.001.

 Federici, Silvia.
-2004.
-Caliban and the Witch: Women, the Body and Primitive Accumulation.
+2004. *Caliban and the Witch: Women, the Body and Primitive Accumulation*.
 New York: Autonomedia.

 Hinton, Peta, Tara Mehrabi, and Josef Barla.
 2015.
 “New Materialisms/New Colonialisms.”
 Unpublished Manuscript, Position Paper, AAbo Akademi University, Finland.

 Lagalisse, Erica.
-2019.
-Occult Features of Anarchism: With Attention to the Conspiracy of Kings and the Conspiracy of the Peoples.
+2019. *Occult Features of Anarchism: With Attention to the Conspiracy of Kings and the Conspiracy of the Peoples*.
 Oakland: PM Press.

 Morton, Timothy.
-2013.
-Realist Magic: Objects, Ontology, Causality.
+2013. *Realist Magic: Objects, Ontology, Causality*.
 Ann Arbor: Open Humanities Press.

 Pandolfo, Stefania.
-2018.
-Knot of the Soul: Madness, Psychoanalysis, Islam.
+2018. *Knot of the Soul: Madness, Psychoanalysis, Islam*.
 Chicago: University Of Chicago Press.

 Rekret, Paul.
 2016.
-“A Critique of New Materialism: Ethics and Ontology.”
-Subjectivity 9 (3): 225–45. https://doi.org/10.1057/s41286-016-0001-y.
+“A Critique of New Materialism: Ethics and Ontology.” *Subjectivity* 9 (3): 225–45. https://doi.org/10.1057/s41286-016-0001-y.

 Robbins, Jeffrey W. 2016.
-“Renewing Materialism: Gianni Vattimo and Santiago Zabala and the Hermeneutical Option for the Poor.”
-Philosophy Today 60 (3): 687–702. https://doi.org/10.5840/philtoday2016713127.
+“Renewing Materialism: Gianni Vattimo and Santiago Zabala and the Hermeneutical Option for the Poor.” *Philosophy Today* 60 (3): 687–702. https://doi.org/10.5840/philtoday2016713127.

 Schulz, Karsten A. 2017.
-“Decolonizing Political Ecology: Ontology, Technology and ‘critical’ Enchantment.”
-Journal of Political Ecology 24 (1): 125–43. https://doi.org/10.2458/v24i1.20789.
+“Decolonizing Political Ecology: Ontology, Technology and ‘critical’ Enchantment.” *Journal of Political Ecology* 24 (1): 125–43. https://doi.org/10.2458/v24i1.20789.

 Staal, Jonas.
 2019.
-“Comrades in Deep Future.”
-E-Flux Journal 102 (September). https://www.e-flux.com/journal/102/283568/comrades-in-deep-future/.
+“Comrades in Deep Future.” *E-Flux Journal* 102 (September). https://www.e-flux.com/journal/102/283568/comrades-in-deep-future/.

 TallBear, Kim.
 2017.
 “Beyond the Life/Not-Life Binary: A Feminist-Indigenous Reading of Cryopreservation, Interspecies Thinking, and the New Materialisms.”
-In Cryopolitics: Frozen Life in a Melting World, 179–202.
+In *Cryopolitics: Frozen Life in a Melting World*, 179–202.
 Cambridge: The MIT Press.

 Tsing, Anna, Heather Anne Swanson, Elaine Gan, and Nils Bubandt, eds.
-2017.
-Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene.
+2017. *Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene*.
 Minneapolis: University of Minnesota Press.

 Wark, McKenzie.
-2016.
-Molecular Red: Theory for the Anthropocene.
+2016. *Molecular Red: Theory for the Anthropocene*.
 New York: Verso.

 Yusoff, Kathryn.
 2015.
-“Queer Coal: Genealogies in/of the Blood.”
-PhiloSOPHIA 5 (2): 203–29.
+“Queer Coal: Genealogies in/of the Blood.” *PhiloSOPHIA* 5 (2): 203–29.

 ———.
-2019.
-A Billion Black Anthropocenes or None.
+2019. *A Billion Black Anthropocenes or None*.
 Minneapolis: University of Minnesota Press.

 #### 4. Case-based inquiry ✭ Russian Cosmism, Soviet secularization, and cosmonautics